 Nationally Ranked in Endocrinology

-UT Southwestern Medical Center is ranked as one of the nation’s best hospitals for diabetes and endocrinology care, according to U.S. News & World Report for 2020-21.
+UT Southwestern Medical Center is ranked as one of the nation's top 25 hospitals for diabetes and endocrinology care, according to U.S. News & World Report.

 Multidisciplinary Care for Diabetes

 Diabetes mellitus is a metabolic disease characterized by high blood glucose (blood sugar) levels.
 People with diabetes have high blood sugar because their bodies don’t produce enough insulin – the hormone that turns nutrients into energy – or because their cells don’t respond to the insulin that is produced.

 Diabetes has become an epidemic in the U.S., where more than 30 million people – nearly one in 10 – are believed to be affected.
 About 25% of people with diabetes don’t know they have it, and among people 18 years old and older, an estimated 84 million have prediabetes.

 At UT Southwestern, we have the knowledge and experience to accurately diagnose and effectively manage diabetes.
 Our specialists evaluate and care for people with all types of diabetes and diabetes-related concerns.
 In addition, our dedicated Diabetes Management Program offers patients and families comprehensive diabetes education, including programs in both English and Spanish.

 From initial consultation through long-term follow-up care, our patients receive comprehensive treatment and education for effective diabetes management.